Release 220 statistics

 Quality of GTDB representative genomes

 The quality of the genomes selected as GTDB species representatives is given below.
 Genome completeness and contamination were estimated using CheckM and are colored based on the MIMAG genome standards.
-In general, representative genomes were restricted to having a quality satisfying completeness - 5*contamination >50.
-A few exceptions exist in order to retain well-known species with abnormal CheckM quality estimates.
+In general, representative genomes were restricted to having a quality satisfying completeness - 5*contamination >50, unless a large portion of contamination could be attributed to strain heterogeneity.
+A few exceptions exist in order to retain well-known species with abnormal CheckM quality estimates, where contamination exceeds 10%.

 Taxa with the largest number of species